BoukeHaarsma23/WattmanGTK/README.md

  * View memory and GPU P-states including voltages.
  * Ability to monitor signals from GPU sensors by means of plotting
  * Write a bash file with overclock settings
- * Multi GPU support by means of prompting user which card to edit at startup
+ * Multi GPU support in top dropdown list
 ## What can't it do?
  * Directly apply values from GUI (this will be a future addition)
  * Fan control (this will be a future addition)